How to Configure WordPress to Send Emails Using SMTP

 - SMTP Host and Port — the SMTP details you obtained in Step 2.

 - Type of Encryption — select the STARTTLS protocol command to secure your connection.
+If STARTTLS encryption does not work on your end, feel free to try out SSL/TLS.

 - SMTP Authentication — select the Yes option.